Irish Wolfhound

 Frequently Asked Questions

-Are Irish Wolfhounds good family dogs?
+Are Irish Wolfhounds good with children?

 How long do Irish Wolfhounds live?